A BIGGER TABLE

 I’ve always believed that some of the best conversations happen away from the desk.
 There’s something about sharing a meal that softens the walls we build at work.
 Titles matter less.
 Curiosity shows up more easily.
 And for a moment, everyone is just a person with a story and a perspective worth hearing.

-It’s easy to assume that people feel connected at work because they attend town halls or get looped into emails.
-But connection isn’t broadcast.
-It’s built.
-One conversation at a time.
-One shared meal at a time.
-One bigger table at a time.
-I’ve seen how powerful it can be when a senior leader sits down with no agenda other than to listen and engage.
-It sends a signal that voices matter.
-That culture isn’t just about policies or programs.
+Culture is built through connection, and connection is built in moments that feel genuine.
+One conversation at a time and one shared meal at a time creates a bigger table.
+When a senior leader sits down with no agenda except to listen and engage, it sends a clear signal that voices matter and that culture grows through consistent, human moments.
 It’s about the moments we choose to show up, listen deeply, and create space for people to feel seen.

 And yes, good food always helps too!